 I remember a family that came into the homeless shelter I worked at.
 They looked like a normal family.
 Their kids were in Tommy Hilfiger jeans, they drove nice cars, both had cell phones…yet, they were moving into an emergency relief homeless shelter.
 The mom sat right there in my office and cried.

-If you just looked at the family and never heard their story, you could pass all kinds of judgement on them.
+If you just looked at the family and never heard their story, you could pass all kinds of judgment on them.
 Why would people that are wearing designer brands and driving new cars be signing up to live in a homeless shelter?
 Here’s why- they spent every dime they had moving their family across the country to take on jobs that immediately fell through.
 They needed assistance.

 4. They Don’t Know How to Change Their Circumstances

 Austin was working as many hours a week as he could work and going to school with what was left.
 I couldn’t afford to put my kids in childcare to work.
-The only thing I was qualified to do was be a manager at Chick-fil-a.
+The only thing I was qualified to do was to be a manager at Chick-fil-a.
 Believe me, a fast food manager’s salary is not enough to put two kids in daycare.